adowair/ali.dowair.com/content/posts/why-write-in-arabic.en.md

 of internet content is written in Arabic, and that figure is diminishing.

 So what gives?
-Is it that Arabic speakers at large are learning English and choosing to use that on the internet?
+Is it that Arabic speakers at large are learning English (and choosing to use that on the internet)?
 The EF [English Proficiency Index 2023 report](https://www.ef.com/wwen/epi/) might indicate otherwise:
 > The average level of English proficiency in the Middle East